10 Steps to Take if You've Lost Your Job

 6. Find new sources of income—even if temporary.
 If it might take awhile to find another full-time job, consider picking up part-time work to bolster your finances in the meantime.
-One option is driving for a local delivery app, such as Aloha 2 Go.
+One option is driving for a local delivery app.
 You can earn side income by picking up and dropping off restaurant take-out, groceries and even pharmacy prescriptions.
 Another option is to offer professional services such as writing or data entry, on websites like Fiverr.

 7. Update your resume and professional profiles.
 If it's been awhile since you've been on the job market, now is the time to review and update your resume and LinkedIn profile—or to create one, if you don't have one yet.
 You'll want to make sure you're properly showing off all the knowledge, skills and achievements you've accumulated to date.

 8. Consider learning a new skill or expertise.
 Being between jobs is a good opportunity to evaluate your career path.
 What do you want to achieve?
 Are you on the right track?
 What aspects of your recent job did you particularly enjoy or dislike?
 In addition, what kinds of expertises are in high demand right now?
 This could be the ideal time to pick up a new skill, and become more competitive in the job market.

 Websites such as Skillshare and LinkedIn offer free or low-cost online courses to teach you anything from web design to business marketing to strategic planning.
 Depending on your profession, it might be possible to transition to work full-time from home.